igorehrlich/VirtualDeskSwitch/README.md

 ## Acknowledgments

-* Virtual Desk Switch is based on VirtualDesktop, a C# wrapper library by Grabacr07 https://github.com/Grabacr07/VirtualDesktop
+* Virtual Desk Switch is based on VirtualDesktop, a C# wrapper library by Manato KAMEYA (Grabacr07) https://github.com/Grabacr07/VirtualDesktop
 Thanks for your hard work to make the Windows 10 Virtual Desktop API usable in C#.